Ben Folds: Other ventures

-Since May 2017 he has been serving as the first artistic advisor to the National Symphony Orchestra at the Kennedy Center in Washington, D.C.
+In May 2017 he began serving as the first artistic advisor to the National Symphony Orchestra at the Kennedy Center in Washington, D.C.

 In June 2019, Folds launched a podcast titled ArtsVote 2020 with Ben Folds with the stated goal of getting every candidate in the 2020 United States presidential election to have "a one-on-one, 30-minute conversation with Ben Folds about their personal background in the arts and arts education, their observations and previous policy efforts to transform through the arts the communities and states that they represent, and their vision for advancing support for the arts and the charitable sector in the future."

 In July 2019, Folds published his first book, a memoir, titled A Dream About Lightning Bugs: A Life of Music and Cheap Lessons.
 This was followed up in April 2021 when Folds launched a podcast titled Lightning Bugs.
 In the podcast, Folds discusses creativity with guests from a variety of backgrounds and fields and writes a song with them at the end of every episode.
 Guests have included frequent collaborators William Shatner and Nick Hornby, as well as other guests such as Mo Willems, Bob Saget, and Jon Batiste.

+On February 12, 2025, after President Donald Trump announced that he would fire the current Kennedy Center board of trustees and appoint himself as chairman, Folds announced on his Instagram page that he resigned as artistic advisor to the National Symphony Orchestra.

 Personal life

-Folds' personal life has inspired several of his songs; the hit single "Brick", co-written with Darren Jessee, was based on the experience of Folds' girlfriend having an abortion while they were in high school.
-Folds initially refused to discuss the story behind "Brick", thinking it was too serious for a pop song, but he eventually confirmed the inspiration for the song during a show on his Ben Folds Live tour.
+Folds' personal life has inspired several of his songs; the hit single "Brick", co-written with Darren Jessee, was based on the experience of Folds's girlfriend having an abortion while they were in high school.
+Folds initially refused to discuss the story behind "Brick," thinking it was too serious for a pop song, but he eventually confirmed the inspiration for the song during a show on his Ben Folds Live tour.
 His telling of the story is included on the "Brick" track on the album.

 Folds leased RCA Studio A in Nashville, Tennessee beginning in 2002 and was pivotal to the preservation of the historic building during its developer controversy in 2014.
 His efforts, along with others, led to the creation of the Music Industry Coalition.

 Folds supports the Port Adelaide Power in the Australian Football League.

 Folds supported Bernie Sanders for president in the 2016 presidential election.

 As of 2016, he lived in Santa Monica, California.
-He also owned a residence in Hudson, New York from 2016, until it was sold in December 2020.
-As of March 2020, Folds was temporarily residing in Australia, where he was touring when travel restrictions due to the COVID-19 pandemic prevented him from traveling home.
+He also owned a residence in Hudson, New York, from 2016, until it was sold in December 2020.
+In March 2020, Folds temporarily resided in Sydney, where he was touring when travel restrictions due to the COVID-19 pandemic prevented him from traveling home.